 Emphasis shifts toward reading, while development of oral-aural skills also continues apace.
 The course presents graded readings in expository prose and requires students to expand their knowledge of Kanji, grammar, and both spoken and written vocabulary.
 3 credits.
-Spring 2018 Syllabus
+Fall 2018 Syllabus

 378.396 Fundamentals in Japanese Grammar (H)